Chromite: Applications

 Chromite can be used as a refractory material because it has a high heat stability.
 The chromium extracted from chromite is used in chrome plating and alloying for production of corrosion resistant superalloys, nichrome, and stainless steel.
 Chromium is used as a pigment for glass, glazes, and paint, and as an oxidizing agent for tanning leather.
 It is also sometimes used as a gemstone.
 Most shiny car trim is chromium plated.
 Superalloys that contain chromium allow jet engines to run under high stress, in a chemically oxidizing environment, and in high-temperature situations.

 Porcelain tile pigmentation

 Porcelain tiles are often produced with many different colours and pigmentations.
-The usual contributor to colour in fast-fired porcelain tiles is black (Fe,Cr)_{2}O_{3} pigment, which is fairly expensive and is synthetic.
-Natural chromite allows for an inexpensive and inorganic pigmentation alternative to the expensive (Fe,Cr)_{2}O_{3} and allows for the microstructure and mechanical properties of the tiles to not be substantially altered or modified when introduced.
+The usual contributor to colour in fast-fired porcelain tiles is black (Fe,Cr)2O3 pigment, which is fairly expensive and is synthetic.
+Natural chromite allows for an inexpensive and inorganic pigmentation alternative to the expensive (Fe,Cr)2O3 and allows for the microstructure and mechanical properties of the tiles to not be substantially altered or modified when introduced.